dan-ot/pykroz/docs/state-machines.md

 * A mode change - for instance, the player pressed pause, or entered a long-running animation (teleport, tunnel), or died

 #### Monster Moves
 Each timer tick is an opportunity for a type of monster (Slow, Medium, or Fast) to queue up their moves.
 If the moster countdown reaches 0 for a monster type, every monster of that type queues up its moves in the Move Queue and the timer is reset.
+Each Monster Move applies to one monster, and has several possible results:
+* A No-op - for instance, the monster is up against terrain they cannot cross
+* A playfield state change - for instance, the monster took a step, or took a step onto something it's allowed to consume, like a whip or gem
+* A destructive state change - for instance, the monster took a step onto the player or a mutually-destructive space
+  * This may cause player state changes - player death, for instance - which in turn will cause game state changes

+Each Monster Move also has a random chance (depending on the monster which is moving) of consuming a Command Queue command, adding a new Player Move to the Move Queue.
+Naturally, this means the Idle state will transition to the Player Move state once it regains control.

 ### Animate
 The Animate state pauses the main gameplay in order to focuse on an important or dramatic event.
 This is usually a combination of visual changes (colors flashing or cycling, symbols being rendered or removed), sounds, and logic changes.
+Visual effects should continue to advance (such as monsters swapping 'poses' and stairs blinking) in addition to the animation being played, but no game logic should process.

 ### Prompt / Pause
 The Prompt state pauses the main gameplay in order to present an interaction with the player directly.
 This is either a 'Press any key' prompt explaining some new thing the player interacted with, or the Save and Restore flows that alter the state of the game.